The Hausdorff dimension of the CLE gasket: Preliminaries

-\begin{remark} For $4<\ka<8$, assuming the conjecture that chordal $\sle_\ka(\ka-6)$ processes are generated by continuous curves with reversible law \cite[Conjecture 3.11]{\SCLE}, it was shown \cite[Propn.~5.1 and Thm.~5.4]{\SCLE} that $\cle_\ka$ loops are continuous, and that the law of the full ensemble is independent of the choice of root for the exploration tree.
-This conjecture was proved in works of Miller and Sheffield (\cite[Thm.~1.3]{MS_IMAG} and \cite[Thms.~1.1 and~1.2]{MS_IMAG3}), so these properties hold.
-(These properties are immediate for $\ka\in[8/3,4]$ by the equivalence of $\cle_\ka$ and the outer boundaries of loop soups \cite{\SWCLE}.) \end{remark}
+\begin{remark} For $4<\kappa<8$, assuming the conjecture that chordal $\mathrm {SLE}_\kappa(\kappa -6)$ processes are generated by continuous curves with reversible law \cite{MR2494457}, Conjecture 3.11, it was shown \cite{MR2494457}, Proposition~5.1 and Theorem~5.4, that $\mathrm{CLE}_\kappa$ loops are continuous, and that the law of the full ensemble is independent of the choice of root for the exploration tree.
+This conjecture was proved in works of Miller and Sheffield (\cite{MSIMAG}, Theorem~1.3 and \cite{MSIMAG3}, Theorems 1.1 and 1.2), so these properties hold.
+(The analogous continuity and root-invariance statements are immediate for $\kappa\in [8/3,4]$ by the equivalence of $\mathrm{CLE}_\kappa$ and the outer boundaries of loop soups~\cite{SWCLE}; see also \cite{werner-wucle-exploration}.) \end{remark}

-The $\cle_\ka$ process in a general proper simply connected domain is defined by conformal transformation, so the law of $\cle_\ka$ is conformally invariant.
-Moreover, conditional on the collection of all of the outermost loops, the law of the loops contained in the connected component $D^a$ of $\D \setminus \Loop_1^a$ containing~$a$ is equal to that of a $\cle_\ka$ in $D^a$ independently of the loops of $\Gamma$ which are not contained in $D^a$.
-The key observation which we use to prove Thm.~\ref{t:hd} is that there are additional sources of conditional independence in $\cle_\kappa$ when $\kappa>4$, in particular \enlargethispage{7pt}
+The $\mathrm{CLE}_\kappa$ process in a general proper simply connected domain is defined by conformal transformation, so the law of $\mathrm {CLE}_\kappa$ is conformally invariant.
+Moreover, conditional on the collection of all of the outermost loops, the law of the loops contained in the connected component $D^a$ of $\mathbb{D}\setminus\mathcal{L}_1^a$ containing $a$ is equal to that of a $\mathrm{CLE}_\kappa$ in $D^a$ independently of the loops of $\Gamma$ which are not contained in $D^a$.
+The key observation which we use to prove Theorem~\ref{thd} is that there are additional sources of conditional independence in $\mathrm{CLE}_\kappa$ when $\kappa>4$, in particular: